How ChexSystems Impacts Your Business

 If there are debts on the report from nonsufficient funds left over at other banks, pay those off before they go to collections.
 You can also negotiate a payment plan with any creditors on the report.
 Request those creditors to update your report as you get those debts paid off.

-Once ChexSystems has corrected errors and you have paid debts, check your report each year to make sure they drop off the report.
+Once ChexSystems has corrected errors and you have paid debts, check your report each year to ensure they drop off the report.
 Some may drop off right away, while others may take years.
 Items drop off on their own after five years.

 To try to limit your business ChexSystems impacts, follow the tips below to improve your score: